tyru/setup-scripts/README.md

     $ /path/to/setup

-`setup` will *set up* new environment if it doesn't exist. but if it exists, `setup` will *update* environment.
+`setup` will set up new environment *if it doesn't exist*. but *if it exists*, `setup` will *update* environment.
-This means it can be safe even if I register to cron.
+This means it can be safe even if I add it to cron jobs.

 ## symlinks
 Create symlinks.